OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-03.md

 ## Luke 3:22

-and the Holy Spirit descended on Him in bodily form like a dove.
-And a voice came from heaven: “You are My beloved Son; in You I am well pleased.”
+and the Holy Spirit descended upon Him in a bodily form resembling a dove.
+A voice came from heaven, saying, “You are My beloved Son; in You I find delight.”

 ---